Lithuania

 Recruitment in Lithuania

-Most of Pharmadrome’s searches in Lithuania are done for permanent placements, as contracting is not so common amongst pharma companies in the Baltics.
-There are a few exceptions in specific areas like clinical research, but otherwise part-time supporting functions (e.g. regulatory affairs, pharmacoeconomics, medical translations, etc.) are typically outsourced to consulting companies.
-So if you are looking to expand your team, we can offer our expert advice and a full range of permanent placement options ranging from contingency to retained search, as well as contract and temporary staffing services.
+Most of Pharmadrome's searches in Lithuania are for permanent placements, as contracting is not common amongst pharma companies in the Baltics.
+Exceptions exist in clinical research, but part-time supporting functions (regulatory affairs, pharmacoeconomics, medical translations, etc.) are typically outsourced to service providers.
+We offer a full range of permanent placement options from contingency to retained search.

 Employment in Lithuania